GrinonBarrett/Taksidos/Core Rules/9=Extra Rules/Rent.md

 $1,500 a month for a house capable of housing a small family.
 $3,600 a month for a house that a larger family might call home.

-Anything that can be rented for a week can be rented for the night at 1/3 the weekly rate (so a bed for a night is $10).

 ##### Multiply your rent by living conditions
 **Squalor**, 1x
 There is no privacy, bathing, or restroom and your space is limited.
 If it is a house, it is likely condemned.